Minority Corporate Counsel Association

 CLE Credits Available: N

-Darren Teshima helps clients intelligently manage risk.
+Darren Teshima helps clients through complex commercial litigation, with a special focus on intelligent risk mitigation.
 From providing counsel to safeguard against anticipated and unforeseen dangers to handling high stakes litigation, clients turn to him for creative solutions to protect their businesses.
-Chambers USA 2020 quotes clients praising his ability to “balance expert knowledge with practical application.”
-Darren is sought-after for his advice to policyholders in insurance coverage disputes.
-With the profound uncertainty of COVID-19, clients are relying on Darren’s extensive insurance coverage experience to pursue claims and his proactive judgement to review policies to mitigate and eliminate potential coverage gaps.
+Chambers USA 2021 quotes clients praising him for being “collaborative and a strong negotiator."
+Darren’s Insurance Recovery clients are exclusively policyholders.
+They seek his advice to pursue claims and help them improve their coverage programs.

 When litigation is necessary, Darren helps clients assert their rights.
-He’s successfully litigated high stakes commercial disputes with significant wins in connection with insurance coverage, RMBS, D&O coverage, and cyber insurance for some of the largest data breaches in history.
-He was part of the Orrick team for Credit Suisse that handled one of the only post-financial crisis RMBS cases to go to trial.
+He has successfully litigated high stakes commercial disputes with significant wins in connection with insurance coverage, D&O coverage, and cyber insurance for some of the largest data breaches in history.

-A recognized leader, Darren has been ranked for his work on behalf of insurance policyholders by Legal 500, Chambers USA, and has been named a Law360 Rising Star, one of the "Best Lawyers Under 40" by the National Asian Pacific American Bar Association.
+Darren has been recognized for his work on behalf of insurance policyholders by Legal 500, Chambers USA, and has been named a Law360 Rising Star, as well as one of the “Best Lawyers Under 40” by the National Asian Pacific American Bar Association.

-Darren is a leader at Orrick serving currently as co-Partner-in-Charge of Diversity and Inclusion, and previously as deputy, co-leader and leader of the Complex Litigation and Dispute Resolution practice from 2016-2020.
+Darren is a leader at Orrick, currently serving as co-leader of Orrick’s Diversity, Equity and Inclusion Initiative, and previously as deputy, co-leader and leader of the Complex Litigation and Dispute Resolution practice from 2016-2020.
 He is passionate about making the legal profession inclusive for all and takes an active role in D&I industry engagements, including as a fellow in the Leadership Council on Legal Diversity and participating in the Diversity in Law Hackathon.

 Darren also is deeply committed to pro bono work and community involvement.
 He’s handled administrative trials and hearings on behalf of asylum seekers and low-income tenants and provided litigation advice to nonprofit organizations.
 For his efforts, Legal Services for Children honored him with the Pro Bono Advocate Award twice.
-Currently, Darren is the chair of the Asian Americans Advancing Justice – Asian Law Caucus, and serves on the boards of Center for Gender & Refugee Studies and Legal Services for Children.
+Currently, Darren is the chair of the Asian Americans Advancing Justice – Asian Law Caucus, and serves on the board of Legal Services for Children.

 As a strategic cybersecurity advisor, Aravind partners with clients to proactively plan for a crisis and develop strategies to improve resiliency, respond efficiently and effectively, protect their business and brand, and defend them in the onslaught of litigation and enforcement actions that follow.
 He guides organizations from large public company financial institutions to start-up technology companies to critical infrastructure providers through incidents, and develops business- and brand-centric strategies to mitigate and manage risk.
 He has directed more than 200 cybersecurity incident and data breach investigations, including enterprise-wide network intrusions to cyberattacks with national security implications.